Sumedh5798/hatio_project/README.md

 # Home Page
-### Once you sign up use exact same credentials to sign in you can do it with clicking on sign in page but make sure you sign up first.
+### Once you sign up use exact same credentials to sign in you can do it with clicking on sign in button but make sure you sign up first.

 ![WhatsApp Image 2024-05-15 at 15 39 38](https://github.com/Sumedh5798/hatio_project/assets/142483238/45462d82-7388-4dd9-b399-b74278358ee2)

-### Then you will land on the home page where you can see heading "Want To Create Project " click on the "+" button then give th proper project name to it and by clicking on the submit button you will create the project you can create as much as you want.
+### Then you will land on the home page where you can see heading "Want To Create Project " click on the "+" button then give the proper project name to it and by clicking on the submit button you will create the project you can create as much as you want.

 ![WhatsApp Image 2024-05-15 at 15 41 16](https://github.com/Sumedh5798/hatio_project/assets/142483238/1d03ce10-7cb4-40e0-9344-417c836b21cb)